techjay-c/tp/docs/UserGuide.md

   example, searching for `Thomas` will match both `Thomas` and `thomas`.
 * The order of the keywords in the name does not matter.
 For instance, searching for `Thomas Tan` will match `Tan Thomas` as well.
-* Only full words will be matched.
-For example, if you search for `Mel`, it will not match `Melissa`.
+* Sub-strings will be matched.
+For example, if you search for `Mel`, it will match `Melissa`.

 Examples: